BenBean18/RadioNotes/amplifier/notes_RFamps.md

 I probably had a voltage spike at the gate then?
 There's no inductor there though

 Maybe https://www.infineon.com/assets/row/public/documents/24/49/infineon-igd70r500d2s-datasheet-en.pdf?
-Higher maximum voltages
+Higher maximum voltages but nvm fall time 44ns

+10-30ohm resistor on RD16HHF1 gate is a good idea also for protection, would have avoided the 2N3904 failure

+ZENER!! perhaps 1N5368BG on drain (less important though) and 1N5352B on gate + 10ohm resistor on gate?